-RESOLVED FURTHER THAT where in any financial year during the tenure of Dr. Santosh Sundararajan (DIN: 00015229) as the Whole Time Director of the Company, the Company incurs a loss or its profits are inadequate, the Company shall pay to Dr. Santosh Sundararajan the remuneration by way of salary, perquisites, commission and other allowances in accordance with the limits specified under Section II of Part II of Schedule V of the Companies Act, 2013 (including any statutory modifications or re-enactments thereof, for the time being in force) or such other limits as may be prescribed by the Central Government from time to time as minimum remuneration for a period not exceeding three years.
+RESOLVED FURTHER THAT in the event of any loss or inadequacy of profits in any financial year during his tenure, the Company shall pay Mr. Siddharth Vasudevan Moorthy, the remuneration by way of salary, perquisites, commission or any other allowances as specified above in accordance with the limits specified under Section II of Part II of Schedule V to the Companies Act, 2013 (including any statutory modifications or re-enactments thereof, for the time being in force) or such other limits as may be prescribed by the Government from time to time in this regard.